The latest foldable phone comes courtesy of Energizer

 - Which upcoming 5G phones are you excited for?

-The Energizer Power Max 8100S comes with a dual-lens rear camera consisting of a 48MP main sensor and 12MP secondary snapper.
-There's also a selfie-cam of 24MP.
+The Energizer Power Max 8100S comes with a dual-lens rear camera consisting of a 48MP main sensor and 12MP secondary snapper, and a 24MP selfie camera.
 All of the cameras are visible on the same side of the device – the inside tablet screen therefore has no cameras.

-Energizer's phones are unique for their massive batteries.
-The Power Max 8100S launched alongside the Power Max 18K Pop, which has a huge 18,000mAh battery.
+Energizer's phones are distinct for their massive batteries – the Power Max 8100S launched alongside the Power Max 18K Pop, which has a huge 18,000mAh battery.

-Energizer's foldable doesn't have that much power, but its 10,000mAh power pack is still likely to lap both the Samsung Galaxy Fold's 4,380mAh or the Huawei Mate X's 4,500mAh cells.
+The foldable doesn't have that much power, but its 10,000mAh pack is still likely to lap both the Samsung Galaxy Fold's 4,380mAh or the Huawei Mate X's 4,500mAh cells.

 The device is powered by a Qualcomm Snapdragon 855 chipset, and has 8GB RAM as well as 256GB internal memory, which makes it just as powerful as its foldable rivals but with a little less storage.

-The Energizer Power Max 8100S was unveiled behind a glass case, and so we couldn't get hands-on with the device to see how it runs.
-For now we can't tell if it'll totally suck or not.
+The Energizer Power Max 8100S was unveiled behind a glass case, however, so we couldn't get hands-on with the device.

-Energizer doesn't always bring its phones to every market either.
-For example, last year's Power Max 16K Pro was an intriguing solution to solving your battery life woes, but it never arrived in the UK.
+Energizer doesn't always bring its phones to every market either – last year's Power Max 16K Pro was an intriguing solution to solving your battery life woes, but it never arrived in the UK.

-Curiously we weren't shown a glimpse of the larger foldable screen on the new device.
-Only the normal screen and rear of the device were visible.
-This 6-inch 18:9 display had no notch and the camera sits inside the top bezel, but the screen we saw was likely a sticker (judging by other phones Energizer had on display) so we can't really tell the quality of it.
-The unseen screen is a 8.1-inch 4:3 Full HD foldable display.
+Curiously we weren't shown a glimpse of the larger foldable screen on the new device – only the main screen and rear of the device were visible.
+The 6-inch 18:9 main screen had no notch, with the camera sitting inside the top bezel, but the display we saw was likely a sticker (judging by other phones Energizer had on display) so we can't really tell the quality of it, although we're told it's a 8.1-inch 4:3 Full HD foldable display.

-It may be a while until we can get our hands properly on the Power Max 8100S too as this is almost certainly a prototype on show at MWC.
+The device we saw is almost certainly a prototype, and it may be a while before we can get our hands on a working model of the Power Max 8100S.

 MWC (Mobile World Congress) is the world's largest showcase for the mobile industry, stuffed full of the newest phones, tablets, wearables and more.
 TechRadar is reporting live from Barcelona all week to bring you the very latest from the show floor.
 Head to our dedicated MWC 2019 hub to see all the new releases, along with TechRadar's world-class analysis and buying advice about your next phone.